You can view logs and metrics from your migrated workloads in the Google Cloud Console.

 From here, you can see details about this workload, including aggregate graphs of performance across all of the pods.

-Viewing Logs in Stackdriver
+Viewing logs in Stackdriver Logging

 Once you enable Stackdriver, you can view workload logs in the Stackdriver user interface.